-Face coverings are required for all students, employees, and visitors while on campus indoors and in outdoor spaces.
-When eating, face coverings can be removed but 6 feet of social distancing must be observed.
+Face coverings are strongly recommended for all students, employees, and visitors while on campus indoors and in outdoor spaces.
+Currently Face coverings are required when in an active classroom, laboratory or at the Student Health Center.
+When required and while eating, face coverings can be removed but 6 feet of social distancing must be observed.